 We all know that a simple indicator of success is achieving sales.
 But beyond that, how do you measure the success of your business?
 Do you know where you stand among competitors?
 Is there a demographic that you believe you can better serve or a niche market you’re interested in taking on?
 Do you have the data to determine realistic goals for the coming year?
 Metrics give you the means to see where your business has been and help you predict where it’s going.
 Additionally, you can identify any gaps that need to be addressed and

-With appropriate metrics established you will be able to evaluate such characteristics like how long customers typically remain within certain stages of the sales process, or how many customers you have coming into and going out of stages at particular times.
-Metrics can also help you recognize the “seasons” of your business, and help you evaluate if those align with what is typical within the industry.
+With appropriate metrics established, you will be able to evaluate important characteristics of your sales cycle.
+How long customers typically remain within certain stages of the sales process?
+How many customers you have coming into and going out of stages at particular times?
+Metrics can also help you recognize the “seasons” of your business and help you evaluate if those align with your industry.
 This can help you develop strategies and implement new initiatives to perhaps get ahead of the game when competitors are idle.

 One Last Note

-It’s important to recognize that the “closing” step of the sales process shouldn’t signify any finality or end of a client relationship.
-Conversely, it’s simply one concluded chapter in your business relationship, and the opportunity to create new campaign goals for further success.
+It’s important to recognize that the “closing” step of the sales process shouldn’t signify the end of a client relationship.
+It’s one chapter in your business relationship.
+It’s an opportunity to create new campaign goals for further success.
 This follows our philosophy that client relationships should be maintained and nurtured.
-The attention to all of your business partnerships will foster customer loyalty and ultimately lead to positive brand reputation—a win for any firm.
+The attention will foster customer loyalty and ultimately lead to positive brand reputation.
+A win for any organization.

 Moving into the New Year with a Solid Growth Plan